-The base /etc/profile below sets some environment variables necessary for native language support.
+Some environment variables are necessary for native language support.
 Setting them properly results in:

-- The output of programs translated into the native language - Correct classification of characters into letters, digits and other classes.
-This is necessary for bash to properly accept non-ASCII characters in command lines in non-English locales

-- The correct alphabetical sorting order for the country - Appropriate default paper size - Correct formatting of monetary, time, and date values
+- The output of programs being translated into your native language - The correct classification of characters into letters, digits and other classes.
+This is necessary for bash to properly accept non-ASCII characters in command lines in non-English locales - The correct alphabetical sorting order for the country - The appropriate default paper size - The correct formatting of monetary, time, and date values locale -a

-Replace <11> below with the two-letter code for the desired language (e.g., "en") and <cc> with the two-letter code for the appropriate country (e.g., "GB"). <charmap> should be replaced with the canonical charmap for your chosen locale.
-Optional modifiers such as "@euro" may also be present.
+Replace <11> below with the two-letter code for your desired language (e.g., en) and <CC> with the two-letter code for the appropriate country (e.g., GB). <Charmap> should be replaced with the canonical charmap for your chosen locale.
+Optional modifiers such as @euro may also be present.